 - Limited price options

-Some life insurance companies are more strict about certain health ailments and lifestyle choices.
+It’s no surprise that some life insurance companies are strict about specific health ailments and lifestyle choices.

-- They can talk with the underwriters to establish who is going to offer the best product based on your grown child’s unique health and lifestyle profile.
+However, brokers can also talk with the underwriters to establish who will offer the best product based on your adult child’s health.

-Once we have your son or daughter’s information, we find the top three companies that will provide the best pricing and coverage.
+Once we have your son or daughter’s information, we’ll compare the top three companies that offer quality coverage within your budget.